chavarera/PythonScript/DataStructureAndAlgorithm/InsertionOnLinkedList.md

      #Create a New Node
      n_node=Node(data)

-     #assign pointer ofa  new node with the already available pointer of found node
+     #assign pointer of  new node with the already
+     #available pointer of found node

      n_node.link=n.link

      #Now add pointer of aa  founded node with new Node